 About Learning Disabilities (LDs)

-If you or someone you know is struggling with learning challenges you may be wondering if it is a Learning Disability.
-In this section we give you a description and definitions of Learning Disabilities, explain the process of getting an assessment, and help you to understand the diagnosis.
+If you or someone you know is struggling with learning challenges you may be wondering if it is a Learning Disability (and what LD means?).
+In this section, we give you a description and definitions of Learning Disabilities, explain the process of getting an assessment, and help you to understand the diagnosis.

 The difficulties were unexpected because these children were developing normally and did not have any of the conditions that might typically explain their difficulties in learning to read and write – they could see, hear, communicate, reason and problem solve, but they still struggled to develop literacy skills.